Plumsail/forms-docs/SharePoint/designer/controls.rst

     :widths: 10 40

     *   - Save To
-        - Select Multiline Plain Text field in the current SharePoint List to save Likert scale data to.
+        - Select Multiline Plain Text field in the current SharePoint List to save Likert Scale data to.
 It will automatically :ref:`render control<save-fieldcustomizers>` in List View.

           Alternatively create a new hidden field in editor.
 You can delete hidden fields by selecting "🖉 Manage" option in the dropdown.
     *   - Read-only